psukphranee/Machine-Learning-Projects/README.md

 # About

-This repo contains work I've down on my self-guided journey through Python and Machine Learning.
+This repo contains work I've done on my self-guided study through Python and Machine Learning.